Function Basis Encoding of Numerical Features in Factorization Machines: The basis function encoding approach

 \subsection{Integration into an existing system by simulating binning}

 Suppose we would like to obtain a model which employs binning of the field $f$ into a large number $N$ of intervals, e.g. $N=1000$.
-As we discussed in the Introduction, in most cases we cannot directly learn such a model because of sparsity issues.
+As we discussed, in most cases we cannot directly learn such a model because of the approximation-estimation balance.
 However, we can \emph{generate} such a model from another model trained using our scheme to make initial integration easier.

-The idea is best explained by referring, again, to Figure \ref{fig:field_reduction}.
-For any value $z$ of the numerical field of our choice, the vector corresponding to that field after the reduction stage (field 3 in the figure) is a weighted sum of the field's vectors, where the weights are $B_i(z)$.
-Thus, for any field value $z$ we can compute a corresponding embedding $\bv{p}(z)$.
-Given a set of $N$ intervals, we simply compute $N$ corresponding embedding vectors by evaluating $\bv{p}$ at the mid-point of each interval.
-The resulting model has an embedding vector for each bin, as we desired.

-The choice of the set of interval break-points may vary between fields.
-For example, in many practical situations a geometric progression is applicable to fields with unbounded domains.
-Another natural choice is utilizing the transformation $T_f$ from the previous section, that resembles the data CDF, and using its inverse computed at uniformly spaced points as the bin boundaries, i.e., $\{T_f^{-1}( \tfrac{j}{N})\}_{j=0}^N$.
+The idea is best explained by referring, again, to Figure \ref{fig:field_reduction} and \eqref{eq:fmfm_reduction}.
+For a given numerical field $f$, the reduction stage produces only \emph{one} row of of the post-reduction matrix $\mU$, which we shall denote by $\vu$.
+In fact, this row is a function of $z_f$, namely:

+Consequently, we have a mapping from $z_f$ to a corresponding embedding vector.
+It is a curve in the $k$-dimensional space, parametrized by $z_f$.
+Hence, to simulate $N$ ``bins''$([z_{j+1}, z_j))_{j=0}^N$, we simply discretize this curve at $N$ points, such as the mid-point of each interval:

+The resulting model now has an embedding vector for each bin, as we desire.
+Hence, the serving system sees a binning-based model with many bins, even though it was trained with an arbitrary basis of our choice.